ezaquarii/vpn-at-home/README.rst

 OpenVPN config
 ~~~~~~~~~~~~~~

-OpenVPN configuration is generated from templates in ``openvpnathome.apps.openvpn.templates``.
+OpenVPN configuration is generated from templates in ``vpnathome.apps.openvpn.templates``.
 If the default
 configuration doesn't suit your needs, you can alter templates directly there.

 There is no frontend config editor, although I was thinking about it.